Napa County wine: Major setbacks

 As the turn of the 20th century approached, a series of setbacks commenced that devastated the Napa County wine industry for decades.
 A phylloxera outbreak decimated the wine grape crop, and this was followed by Prohibition in 1918, which made the production and transportation of alcohol illegal in the United States.
-In 1933, when Prohibition was repealed, the United States was in the midst of the Great Depression, and as a result the Napa County wine industry did not fully recover until 1960’s.
+In 1933, when Prohibition was repealed, the United States was in the midst of the Great Depression, and as a result the Napa County wine industry did not fully recover until the 1960s.

 Modern era

 In 1944, seven vintners signed an agreement that formed the Napa Valley Vintners trade association that would grow up until becoming an association with 550 wineries.

 The Napa County wine industry was once again in a period of expansion as new entrepreneurs with big visions such as Robert Mondavi in 1966 flocked to the valley; however, this time vintners and residents concerned about the population growth and shift towards urbanization in the region worked together to enact legislation making it more difficult to develop land in Napa.
 In 1968, Napa County passed the Napa Valley Agricultural Preserve, which protects rural open space within the county.
-As the new investors and entrepreneurs began moving to Napa County, the Paris Wine Tasting of 1976 put Napa on the world stage as two wines from Napa County beat well-known wines from France.
-After 1976, Napa County was globally recognized for producing quality wines.
+As the new investors and entrepreneurs began focusing on Napa County, the Paris Wine Tasting of 1976 placed Napa viticulture on the world stage as two local wines were ranked #1, by renown French oenophiles, in a blind tasting over highly regarded French vintages.
+Since then, Napa County is internationally renown as a primer wine-producing region.

-From 1976 to the present, the Napa County wine industry has grown exponentially.
+After the 1976 event, the Napa County wine industry grew exponentially.
 In 1975, Napa County was home to 45 wineries, and in 1980 there were over 100 wineries operating in Napa County.
-In 1981, Napa Valley became the first American Viticultural Area (AVA) to be designated in California.
+In 1981, Napa Valley became California's first designated American Viticultural Area (AVA).
 This level of growth has sustained to the present day, as in 2012, there were 430 wineries in Napa County.
-The relatively new brand of high quality wine that is now associated with Napa County has attracted many wealthy investors to the region, and today Napa’s economy is booming due to the success of the wine industry and a thriving wine tourism industry.
+The relatively new brand of high quality wine that is now associated with Napa County has attracted many wealthy investors to the region, and today Napa's economy is booming due to the success of the wine industry and a thriving wine tourism industry.